zdover23/ceph/doc/install/upgrading-ceph.rst

    in the specified node(s) from the old release to the release you specify.
    There is no ``ceph-deploy upgrade`` command.

 #.
-Login in to each Ceph node and restart each Ceph daemon.
+Log in to each Ceph node and restart each Ceph daemon.
    See `Operating a Cluster`_ for details.

 #.
 Ensure your cluster is healthy.
 See `Monitoring a Cluster`_ for details.